 For more detailed information about the types of assessments offered by Aspect, explore our Assessment Types page.

 If you are concerned that your child may be showing early signs of autism, it is important that you consult with a qualified medical professional.
-This would be your General Practitioner and/or Paediatrician in the first instance*.
+This would be your General Practitioner, early childhood nurse, and/or Paediatrician in the first instance*.

-*If your medical professional suspects autism, it is possible for them to make a referral to Aspect Assessments.
+*If your medical professional suspects autism or a neurological condition, they can provide a referral to Aspect Assessments.
 However, you do not need a referral to book an assessment.

 If you have concerns about your child's development or suspect that your child might be Autistic, it is important that you consult with a qualified medical professional.
 This would be your General Practitioner, early childhood nurse and/or Paediatrician in the first instance.